 The substantial disruption test is the major standard developed by the U.S. Supreme Court in its seminal student speech K-12 decision Tinker v.
 Des Moines Independent Community School District (1969), to determine when public school officials may discipline students for their expression.
 It remains the leading test used in student-speech cases, including cases involving off-campus, online speech.
 In this photo taken Tuesday, Aug.
 27, 2013, Mary Beth Tinker, 61, shows an old photograph of her with her brother John Tinker to the Associated Press during an interview in Washington.
 Tinker was just 13 when she spoke out against the Vietnam War by wearing a black armband to her Iowa school in 1965.
 When the school suspended her, she took her free speech case all the way to the U.S. Supreme Court and won.
 (AP Photo/Manuel Balce Ceneta, used with permission from the Associated Press)

 The substantial disruption test is the major standard developed by the U.S. Supreme Court in its seminal student speech K-12 decision Tinker v.
-Des Moines Independent Community School District (1969), to determine when public school officials may discipline students for their expression.
-It remains the leading test used in student-speech cases, including cases involving off-campus, online speech.
+Des Moines Independent Community School District (1969) meant to determine when public school officials may discipline students for their expression.
+It remains the leading test used in student-speech cases, including cases involving off-campus online speech.

 Substantial disruption test developed in Tinker case

-Though they lost in the lower courts, the U.S. Supreme Court reversed and ruled in favor of the students.
+Though the students lost in the lower courts, the U.S. Supreme Court reversed and ruled in favor of the students.
 The Court wrote: “Certainly where there is no finding and no showing that engaging in the forbidden conduct would materially and substantially interfere with the requirements of appropriate discipline in the operation of the school," the prohibition cannot be sustained.
-The Court concluded that the students’ wearing of the armbands did not any significant disruptions at their schools.
+The Court concluded that wearing the armbands did not cause any significant disruptions at the schools.

 Supreme Court adopted test for a Circuit Court case

-The U.S. Supreme Court actually adopted the test from the Fifth U.S. Circuit Court of Appeals in Burnside v.
-Byars (1966), which ruled that public school officials violated the free-speech rights of several African-American female students who wore “Freedom Buttons” to school to protest voting discrimination.
-The Fifth Circuit explained that school officials cannot punish students for the exercise of their First Amendment rights “where the exercise of such rights in the school buildings and schoolrooms do not materially and substantially interfere with the requirements of appropriate discipline in the operation of the school.”
+The U.S. Supreme Court actually adopted the test from the 5th U.S. Circuit Court of Appeals in Burnside v.
+Byars (1966).
+In that case, the 5th Circuit ruled that public school officials violated the free-speech rights of several African-American female students who wore “Freedom Buttons” to school to protest voting discrimination.
+The 5th Circuit explained that school officials cannot punish students for the exercise of their First Amendment rights “where the exercise of such rights in the school buildings and schoolrooms do not materially and substantially interfere with the requirements of appropriate discipline in the operation of the school.”